Undergraduate Academic Programs

 All undergraduate students must complete the IU Bloomington General Education Common Ground Requirements.

-A combined 2.0 cumulative GPA in courses used to complete the Anatomy and Physiology?, Public Health Core, Community Health courses, Additional Required Courses, and Related Content courses.
+A combined 2.0 cumulative GPA in courses used to complete the Anatomy and Physiology, Public Health Core, Sexual & Reproductive Health Courses, Additional Required Courses, and Related Content courses.

 Anatomy and Physiology (3-10 cr.)

-OPTION 2: Alternatively, students may meet this requirement by completing the following individual courses in Anatomy and Physiology:
+OPTION 2: Alternatively, students may meet this requirement by completing both of the courses below in Anatomy and Physiology:

 - ANAT-A 225 Human Anatomy (5 cr.) +N&M